 From the Downtown Berkeley BART Station, walk north on Shattuck Avenue for one block, then turn west (left) onto Addison Street.
 The entrance to the building is about 100m down on the south side of the street.
 Enter the alleyway to the left of the large “2030” numbers.
 The front door and elevators will be to the right.
-[Note: The alleyway gate is closed between the hours of ~7:00pm and ~7:00am.]
+Please bear in mind that the alleyway gate is typically closed between the hours of approximately 7:00pm and 7:00am.

 Upon arriving at the 7th floor, the elevators will open onto a common area that is shared with CFAR.
 Follow posted signs to the MIRI section of the office.

 - BART: Follow signs for BART at the airport’s International Terminal.
 Fare must be purchased from a kiosk.
 Get on a Pittsburg/Bay Point-bound train.
 Timed transfers are provided to Richmond-bound trains at 19th Street/Oakland Station.
 Travel time is ordinarily about 1 hour.